The Sierpinski Carpet as a Final Coalgebra: The initial algebra of obtained as the colimit of its initial algebra -chain

+A pseudo-metric on a set $X$ is a \emph{distance function} $d: X\times X \to [0,\infty]$ with the following properties: $d(x,x) = 0$, $d(x,y) = d(y,x)$, and $d(x,z) \leq d(x,y) + d(y,z)$.
+However, $d(x,y) = 0$ need not imply $x = y$.
+A \emph{$2$-bounded} space has all distances bounded by $2$.
 Let us consider the category $\PS$ of $2$-bounded \emph{pseudo-metric spaces}.
-(A pseudo-metric on a set $X$ is a \emph{distance function} $d: X\times X \to [0,\infty]$ with the following properties: $d(x,x) = 0$, $d(x,y) = d(y,x)$, and $d(x,z) \leq d(x,y) + d(y,z)$.
-However, $d(x,y) = 0$ need not imply $x = y$.
-A $2$-bounded space has all distances bounded by $2$.)
-As with the metric space categories in this paper, we take the morphisms in $\PS$ to be the non-expanding functions (short maps).
+As with the metric space categories in this paper, we take the morphisms in $\PS$ to be the short maps (also called non-expanding functions).
 Let $\UU\colon \PS \to \Set$ be the forgetful functor.
 As mentioned in~\cite{AdamekEA15} for the case of $1$-bounded spaces, $\PS$ is also cocomplete.
 That is, it has all colimits, not just colimits of $\omega$-chains.
 We only need a special case of this, the result for colimits of $\omega$-chains.

-\emph{Characterization of colimits of $\omega$-chains in $\PS$.} Suppose we have a chain
+\emph{Characterization of colimits of $\omega$-chains in $\PS$.} Consider a chain